EU fears death of free media in eastern Europe

 In Hungary, the nationalist government of prime minister Viktor Orbán has seen his rich friends buy up newspapers and shut them down or gut editorial boards to install people who toed the party line.

-It also drove its last independent radio station, Klubrádió, off the air and on to the internet.
+Orbán also recently drove Hungary's last independent radio station, Klubrádió, off the air and onto the internet.

 In Poland, state media pump out what Radek Sikorski, a former Polish foreign minister, called "Goebbelsian propaganda", by reference to Nazi Germany's propaganda chief, Joseph Goebbels, for its xenophobic and anti-European content.